Does my rabbit need vaccinations?

 - Give regular boosters throughout your rabbit's life; see your vet to arrange this.

 - Controlling insects may reduce infection risk.
 Deter flies and mosquitoes, for example by using insect-proof screens.
 Ensure your home and all pets are treated for fleas as advised by your vet.
 Fleas from cats and dogs can infect rabbits.

-- Regularly clean and disinfect your rabbits' enclosure and any areas they access, using a rabbit-safe disinfectant.
-Change bedding and litter regularly.
+- Regularly clean and disinfect your rabbits' enclosures and play areas.
+Remember to use a rabbit-safe disinfectant.
+Change bedding and litter often.
 Never use housing or bedding from any rabbits who could have had these infections.

 - Prevent contact with affected domestic rabbits and all wild rabbits.
 Don't allow your rabbits to go into any areas where they've been.